Family purchasing product at farm stand

 Frequently Asked Questions

-The Supplemental Nutrition Assistance Program (SNAP), is a Federal program that provides nutrition benefits to low-income individuals and families that are used at stores to purchase food.
+The Supplemental Nutrition Assistance Program, is a federal program that provides nutrition benefits to low-income individuals and families that are used at stores to purchase food.
 The program is administered by the USDA Food and Nutrition Service (FNS) through its nationwide network of FNS field offices.
-More extensive information and links are listed in the USDA Food Assistance Programs and Services section below.
+Local FNS field offices are responsible for the licensing and monitoring of retail food stores participating in SNAP.

 Federal Programs